 Flowers in March

-- Start sowing hardy annuals oudoors such as poppies and nasturtiums
+- Start sowing hardy annuals outdoors such as poppies and nasturtiums

-- deadhead spring flowering flowers and let foliage die back naturally.
+- Deadhead spring-flowering flowers and let the foliage die back naturally.

-- prune clematis, winter flowering jasmine, fushias and roses back.
+- Prune clematis, winter flowering jasmine, fuchsias and roses back.

-- plant summer flowering bulbs oi beds and borders once soilis thawed.
+- Plant summer flowering bulbs on beds and borders once the soil is thawed.

-- sow sweet peas in deep pots and keep warm in a greenhouse or sunnt windowsill
+- Sow sweet peas in deep pots and keep warm in a greenhouse or sunny windowsill

 Gardening in March Videos